virnalee/ftw-de-journal/journal/2026-08-30-day1-git-databricks-integration.md

    - How: Used "Use this template" to make my own copy instead of cloning.
 2. Can edit/commit files in-browser with github.dev.
    - How: Pressed the period key on the repo page.
-3. Databricks "Git folder" ≠ GitHub repo — repo lives on GitHub, each person clones it into their own Databricks Git folder.
+3. Databricks "Git folder" ≠ GitHub repo: _repo lives on GitHub, each person clones it into their own Databricks Git folder_.
    - How: Watched a YouTube guide on Databricks + GitHub integration.
-4. Teammates never push/pull directly into each other's Git folders — everyone syncs through the shared GitHub repo.
+4. Teammates never push/pull directly into each other's Git folders: _everyone syncs through the shared GitHub repo_.
 5. Teams can pair individual git folders with one shared "final pipeline" folder that only pulls from main.
 6. Creating a branch in a Databricks Git folder creates it on GitHub too.
    - How: Saw my "virna" branch appear live on Nella's repo.🥰